tazama-lf/docs/README.md

 ## 3.4.
 Typology Processor

 The typology processor is designed to aggregate and assess the outcomes from the all rules within the scope of a specific typology.
 The scope of a typology is defined in a typology configuration specific to each typology.
-The typology processor scores the combined effect of a typology's rules to determine if the weighted aggregation of the rule outcomes has reached a predefined threshold for raising a fraud or money laundering alert.
-Each rule's weighted contribution to the typology score, as well as the scoring predicate, or formula, is also defined in the typology configuration.
+The typology processor scores the combined effect of a typology's rules to determine if the aggregation of the rule outcomes has reached a predefined threshold for raising a fraud or money laundering alert.
+Each rule's contribution to the typology score, as well as the scoring predicate, or formula, is also defined in the typology configuration.

 Returning to our earlier example of a phishing scam where rules are implemented to assess an elderly person, sending a large amount of funds to a new payee (or creditor).
 The three rules being assessed in this example are: